quangbnguyen/BeeBeeMath/README.md

 # BeeBeeMath
-A React education app that assists kindergarten teachers in educating kids with simple math concepts.
+A simple education app designed to assist kindergarten teachers in educating kids with simple math concepts.

+Created with React.js and Material-UI.

 Live: https://beebeemath.firebaseapp.com/